Guy Cowen - Senior Associate, Campbells Grand Cayman - Insolvency & Restructuring

 • Insolvency litigation – Guy advises on creditor and/or shareholder disputes and remedies, antecedent transactions and enforcement actions.

-• Guy also advises office holders, stakeholders and financial institutions in relation to more general commercial disputes.
+• Guy also advises office holders, stakeholders and financial institutions in relation to more general commercial disputes, particularly those involving cryptocurrency issues.

 Work Highlights